Tiger Woods: Endorsements

 In February 2007, Woods, Roger Federer, and Thierry Henry became ambassadors for the "Gillette Champions" marketing campaign.
 Gillette did not disclose financial terms, though an expert estimated the deal could total between $10 million and $20 million.

 In October 2007, Gatorade announced that Woods would have his own brand of sports drink starting in March 2008.
 "Gatorade Tiger" was his first U.S. deal with a beverage company and his first licensing agreement.
 Although no figures were officially disclosed, Golfweek magazine reported that it was for five years and could pay him as much as $100 million.
 The company decided in early fall 2009 to discontinue the drink due to weak sales.

 In October 2012, it was announced that Woods signed an exclusive endorsement deal with Fuse Science, Inc, a sports nutrition firm.

 In 1997, Woods and fellow golfer Arnold Palmer initiated a civil case against Bruce Matthews (the owner of Gotta Have It Golf, Inc.) and others in the effort to stop the unauthorized sale of their images and alleged signatures in the memorabilia market.
 Matthews and associated parties counterclaimed that Woods and his company, ETW Corporation, committed several acts including breach of contract, breach of implied duty of good faith, and violations of Florida's Deceptive and Unfair Trade Practices Act.
 Palmer also was named in the counter-suit, accused of violating the same licensing agreement in conjunction with his company Arnold Palmer Enterprises.

-On March 12, 2014, a Florida jury ruled in favor of Gotta Have It on its breach of contract and other related claims, rejected ETW's counterclaims, and awarded Gotta Have It $668,346 in damages.
+On March 12, 2014, a Florida jury found in favor of Gotta Have It on its breach of contract and other related claims, rejected ETW's counterclaims, and awarded Gotta Have It $668,346 in damages.
 The award may end up exceeding $1 million once interest has been factored in, though the ruling may be appealed.

 In August 2016, Woods announced that he would be seeking a new golf equipment partner after the news of Nike's exit from the equipment industry.
-It was announced on January 25, 2017 that he would be signing a new club deal with TaylorMade.
+It was announced on January 25, 2017, that he would be signing a new club deal with TaylorMade.
 He added the 2016 M2 driver along with the 2017 M1 fairway woods, with irons to be custom made at a later date.
 He also added his Scotty Cameron Newport 2 GSS, a club he used to win 13 of his 15 majors.
 Also, in late 2016, he would add Monster Energy as his primary bag sponsor, replacing MusclePharm.

+On January 8, 2024, Woods announced that he would be parting ways with Nike after 27 years, ending one of the most lucrative endorsements any athlete has had.